Expected value: Definition

 As discussed above, there are several context-dependent ways of defining the expected value.
 The simplest and original definition deals with the case of finitely many possible outcomes, such as in the flip of a coin.
 With the theory of infinite series, this can be extended to the case of countably many possible outcomes.
 It is also very common to consider the distinct case of random variables dictated by (piecewise-)continuous probability density functions, as these arise in many natural contexts.
 All of these specific definitions may be viewed as special cases of the general definition based upon the mathematical tools of measure theory and Lebesgue integration, which provide these different contexts with an axiomatic foundation and common language.

-Any definition of expected value may be extended to define an expected value of a multidimensional random variable, i.e. a random vector X. It is defined component by component, as E[X]_{i} = E[X_{i}].
-Similarly, one may define the expected value of a random matrix X with components X_{ij} by E[X]_{ij} = E[X_{ij}].
+Any definition of expected value may be extended to define an expected value of a multidimensional random variable, i.e. a random vector $X$.
+It is defined component by component, as $E[X]_i = E[X_i]$.
+Similarly, one may define the expected value of a random matrix $X$ with components $X_{ij}$ by $E[X]_{ij} = E[X_{ij}]$.